emuvi/www.pointel/README.md

 # Pointel

-http://www.pointel.com.br is a website of the Power Intelligence platform with the associated services.
+<http://www.pointel.com.br> is a web-media of the Power Intelligence platform with the associated services.